10 Cheapest Car Insurance Options for Seniors Over 60 (2026 Rates)

 - Review your policy whenever your situation changes.
 If you're driving less, your car is paid off, or adult children no longer use your vehicles, these changes can lower your premium.

-- Joining senior organizations can unlock insurance discounts that many seniors don't realize exist.
-These groups use large memberships to negotiate special rates with insurers.
+- Joining senior organizations can open the door to insurance discounts that many seniors don't realize exist.
+These groups use their large memberships to negotiate special rates with insurers.

 - AARP partners with The Hartford to provide auto insurance discounts to members.
 Retired government employee associations like RIPEA also offer group insurance rates.
 Retired military organizations and professional associations often provide special rates on auto insurance too.
 Many insurers automatically offer discounts to seniors belonging to retirement groups.